JanJaapPoos/DRuMFISH/WP2.md

 Assumptions:
 * Model follows the size-based theory of exploited fish stocks (Andersen and Beyer, 2013)
-* A species-independent set of life-history parameters together with asymptotic size W define a stock
+* A species-independent set of life-history parameters together with asymptotic size W∞ define a stock
 * The model assumes steady-state, and uses a Beverton-Holt stock-recruit function, von Bertalanffy growth parameters, size-dependent M, and a sigmoid curve for selection.

 Outputs expected:
 * Distribution of F/Fmsy (with sensitivity intervals defined by scanning over a range of plausible physiological mortality values) for each year of available catch-at-size data

 Method of operation:
-* Given catch-at-size data and a life-history parameter set (if available), the model estimates only three parameters, namely fishing mortality, asymptotic weight W and the size at 50% retainment.
+* Given catch-at-size data and a life-history parameter set (if available), the model estimates only three parameters, namely fishing mortality, asymptotic weight W∞ and the size at 50% retainment.
 All other parameters are constant during the estimation.

 Testing:
 * Simulation testing was based on 100 artificial stocks, with 20 catch-at-size data sets (each with 10 000 individuals) with varying fishing mortality (ranging from 0.1Fmsy to 2Fmsy) generated for each.
 The analysis was repeated for three asymptotic weights (0.1, 1 and 10 kg).